xLucaH/blendanim/README.md

 ### Installation

-1. Download the repository and move the [src](src) directory in to your desired folder.
+1. Download the repository into your desired folder.
-2. At the top of your folder, create a `main.py` file from where we will start our blender subprocess with a custom script file.
-Create a `blender_script.py` file as well.

-    Use the following code snippet for the `main.py` file and edit the subprocess_cmnds list according to your file system structure:
-    ```python
-    import subprocess

-    subprocess_cmnds = ['/path/to/blender/exe', '-d', '--python',
-                        '/path/to/custom/script/blender_script.py', '--', '/path/to/project/folder/']
-    subprocess.call(subprocess_cmnds)
-    ```

-    Use the following code snippet for the `blender_script.py` file:
-    ```python
-    import sys
-    # We need to append the working dir to the PYTHONPATH for blender to look inside our project's source folder
-    working_dir = sys.argv[-2]
-    sys.path.append(working_dir)

-    from src import entities, animation

-    def test_animation():
-        cube = entities.Cube(width=2, height=2)
-        animate = animation.Animate(cube)

-        animate.scale("x", 2, start=0, end=1000)

-    test_animation()
-    ```
-3. Now, execute the `main.py` file.
-This should open Blender with our `blender_script.py` script and execute it.
-If you start the animation via the keyframe editor, our cube will start to scale double in size for 1 second.
+2. Run the included [install.py](install.py) script and follow it's instructions.
+3. The script created two files for you `main.py` and `blender_script.py`.
+`main.py` is the script that will run blender with an attached custom script, the `blender_script.py` script, in a subprocess.
+The `blender_script.py` is a test script to see if all the imports from the package and it's functionalities are working as expected.
+You should see a cube that will be scaled on it's x axis when you run the animation from the keyframe editor.

 <!-- USAGE EXAMPLES -->
 ## Usage